Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Introduction

-For subgroups $\Gamma \subgroup \Out(F_n)$, Bestvina and Feighn \cite{BestvinaFeighn:HypComplex} produced enough WPD hyperbolic actions to prove the $H^2_b$-alternative if $\Gamma$ contains a fully irreducible outer automorphism; for another proof of this result by Hamenst\"adt see \cite{Hamenstadt:LinesOfMinima}.
-Applying our early subgroup decomposition theory \cite{HandelMosher:SubgroupOutF_n}, the same conclusion follows if $\Gamma$ is finitely generated and fully irreducible (as defined in Section~\ref{SectionPPResults}).
-By work of Horbez \cite{Horbez:HandelMosher} using different methods, the conclusion follows for \emph{all} fully irreducible subgroups, without assuming finite generation.
+For subgroups $\Gamma \subgroup \Out(F_n)$, Bestvina and Feighn \cite{BestvinaFeighn:HypComplex} produced enough WPD hyperbolic actions to prove the $H^2_b$-alternative if $\Gamma$ contains a fully irreducible outer automorphism; for another proof by Hamenst\"adt see \cite{Hamenstadt:LinesOfMinima}.
+From our early subgroup decomposition theory \cite{HandelMosher:SubgroupOutF_n}, the same conclusion holds if $\Gamma$ is finitely generated and fully irreducible (see Section~\ref{SectionPPResults}); and by more recent work of Horbez using other methods \cite{Horbez:HandelMosher} one may eliminate the finite generation hypothesis.

 Here is our main result, to be proved over Parts~I and~II of this work:

 \begin{theoremA} Finitely generated subgroups of $\Out(F_n)$ satisfy the $H^2_b$-alternative. \end{theoremA}